axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 {{% alert title="Note" color="info" %}}

-If you set a lower value to `stats-max-dynamics()` (or, any limiting value, if this option has not been configured before) and restart {{% productparam "abbrev" %}}, the changes will only be applied after `stats-freq()` time has passed.
+If you set a lower value to `stats-max-dynamics()` (or, any limiting value, if this option has not been configured before) and restart {{% param "product.abbrev" %}}, the changes will only be applied after `stats-freq()` time has passed.
 That is, the previously allocated dynamic clusters will only be removed after this time.

 {{% /alert %}}